Scala-Dev/exp-ios-sdk/README.md

 Registers a [listener](#listeners) callback for events on the channel with the given `name`.
 Resolves to a [listener](#listeners) when the callback is registered and the network connection has subscribed to the channel.

-The callback is called with the broadcast payload as the first argument and a `respond` method as the second argument.
+The callback is called with the broadcast payload as the first argument.
 Call the `respond` method to send a response back to the broadcaster.

 ```swift
     channel.listen("myEvent",  callback: { (resultListen) -> Void in